Kyle Whyte

 About

-Kyle Whyte is George Willis Pack Professor at the School for Environment and Sustainability, teaching in the SEAS environmental justice specialization.
-He is founding Faculty Director of the Tishman Center for Social Justice and the Environment, Principal Investigator of the Energy Equity Project, and Affiliate Professor of Native American Studies and Philosophy.
+Kyle Whyte is a faculty member at the University of Michigan where he is George Willis Pack Professor in the School for Environment and Sustainability, University Diversity and Social Transformation Professor, and Professor of Philosophy in the College of Literature, Science, and the Arts.
+Kyle teaches in the SEAS environmental justice specialization.
+He is founding Faculty Director of the Tishman Center for Social Justice and the Environment, Faculty co-Director of the Energy Equity Project, co-Principal Investigator of SEAS' Global Center for Understanding Climate Change Impacts on Transboundary Waters, Faculty Associate of Native American Studies, and Senior Fellow in the Michigan Society of Fellows.
 His research addresses environmental justice, focusing on moral and political issues concerning climate policy and Indigenous peoples, the ethics of cooperative relationships between Indigenous peoples and science organizations, and problems of Indigenous justice in public and academic discussions of food sovereignty, environmental justice, and the anthropocene.
 He is an enrolled member of the Citizen Potawatomi Nation.

-Kyle is currently a U.S. Science Envoy and serves on the White House Environmental Justice Advisory Council and the National Academies' Resilient America Roundtable.
-He is President of the Board of Directors of the Michigan Environmental Justice Coalition and the Pesticide Action Network North America.
-He has served as an author for the U.S. Global Change Research Program, including on the National Climate Assessment, and for the Intergovernmental Panel on Climate Change Working Group II.
-He is a former member of the Advisory Committee on Climate Change and Natural Resource Science in the U.S. Department of Interior and of two environmental justice work groups convened by past state governors of Michigan.
+Kyle is currently a U.S. Science Envoy, a co-Chair of the U.S. Geological Survey's Biodiversity and Climate Change Assessment, and a member of the Indigenous and Local Knowledge Task Force of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
+He serves on the White House Environmental Justice Advisory Council.
+He has been an author for the U.S. Global Change Research Program, including on the National Climate Assessment, and for the Intergovernmental Panel on Climate Change Working Group II.
+He is a former member of the Advisory Committee on Climate Change and Natural Resource Science in the U.S. Department of Interior, the National Academies' Resilient America Roundtable, and of two environmental justice work groups convened by past state governors of Michigan.
+He is President of the Board of Directors of the Michigan Environmental Justice Coalition.

-The National Science Foundation has been a major supporter of Kyle’s research and educational projects for nearly a decade.
+The National Science Foundation has been a major supporter of Kyle’s research and educational projects for over a decade.
 Supporters also include the NorthLight Foundation, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Oceanic and Atmospheric Administration, Bureau of Indian Affairs, Builders Initiative, Mellon Foundation, Joyce Foundation, Swedish Research Council for Sustainable Development, Crown Family Foundation, Sustainable Michigan Endowed Program, Spencer Foundation, Marsden Fund, and Health Research Council of New Zealand.
-Kyle’s publications appear in journals such as Climatic Change, Weather, Climate & Society, WIREs Climate Change, Science, Environment & Planning E, Daedalus, Synthese, and Sustainability Science.
+Kyle’s publications appear in journals such as Climatic Change, Weather, Climate & Society, Science, Daedalus, WIREs Climate Change, Environment & Planning E, Synthese, and Sustainability Science.

 He has received the Breaking Barriers Award from the Michigan Democratic Party, the Superior Teaching Award from the Student Governing Board of the University of Michigan School for Environment and Sustainability, the Community Engagement Scholarship Award and Distinguished Partnership Award for Community Engaged Research from Michigan State University, the Bunyan Bryant Award for Academic Excellence from Detroiters Working for Environmental Justice, and the Forty Under 40 Alumni Award and Don Ihde Distinguished Alumni Award from Stony Brook University.
 Kyle has served as Austin J. Fagothey Distinguished Visiting Professor at Santa Clara University, Rudrick Distinguished Visiting Scholar at the University of Waterloo, Timnick Chair in the Humanities at Michigan State University, and Distinguished Visitor at the Max Planck Institute for the History of Science.